List of churches in Rogaland: Haugaland prosti

 This deanery (prosti) covers the northwestern part of Rogaland county, including the municipalities of Haugesund, Bokn, Tysvær, Utsira, and Vindafjord.
-The deanery is headquartered in the town of Haugesund in the municipality of Haugesund.
+The deanery is headquartered in the town of Haugesund in Haugesund Municipality.

 The deanery was historically called Karmsund prosti, a deanery dating back to the Middle Ages.
-It historically encompassed all of the areas surrounding the Karmsund strait, west of Ryfylke.
-By 2006, the membership of the deanery had grown so large, it was divided into two: all of the parishes in the municipality of Karmøy were moved to the new Karmøy prosti and the rest remained in the deanery which was renamed Haugesund prosti.
-In 2013, the parishes from Vindafjord municipality were moved here, and the name was changed from Haugesund prosti to Haugaland prosti.
+It historically encompassed all of the areas surrounding the Karmsundet strait, west of Ryfylke.
+By 2006, the membership of the deanery had grown so large, it was divided into two: all of the parishes in Karmøy Municipality were moved to the new Karmøy prosti and the rest remained in the deanery which was renamed Haugesund prosti.
+In 2013, the parishes from Vindafjord Municipality were moved here, and the name was changed from Haugesund prosti to Haugaland prosti.